titoBouzout/Open-Include/readme.md

 - Relative to project folders minus 1 folder
 - Relative to project folders minus 2 folders
 - Absolute path
+- Relative to all subfolders
+- Relative to all parent folders

 Contributors:
 ---